portage-CEG/portage-ceg.github.io/README.md

 - **date**
     - this is the date the document was created.
 Like titles, this date field can be called on in the body of the text, and other places.
 - **categories**
     - this describes the content of the page.
-There should be fewer categories than tags, and generally a page should only fit into *one* category.
+There should be fewer categories than tags, and generally a page should only fit into *one* category, though multiple categories can be assigned.
 Categories can be called on to generate dynamic lists on other pages, populate header bars, or just generally help to organize the information.
-Categories are not required, and they will appear in the URL.
-For example, the URL for this page would be `http://portage-ceg.github.io/tutorial/hello-world`.
+Categories can be used to custommize the URL.
+For example, the URL for this page could be `http://portage-ceg.github.io/tutorial/hello-world`.
 If the page has no set category, the URL would look like this: `http://portage-ceg.github.io/hello-world`.
 - **tags**
     - another way of describing the page.
 Pages can have multiple tags, just make sure to format them as they are in the example above.
 This site has a search function that uses tags.
 They're handy!
 - **permalink**
     - this is a helpful feature which sets essentially removes the `.html` from the URL.
 Be **very** careful not to set the same permalink on multiple pages because it will break the site.
 It's good practice to make the permalink the same as the page title, or a shortened version.
 See the page URL in the above definition of categories.

+### Liquid Tags

+This is probably the most complex part of Jekyll, but luckily, for a simple static site like this, most of the liquid tags have already been placed out-of-site in the templates.
+[If you want to know more, here is some basic Jekyll documentation on liquid tags](https://jekyllrb.com/docs/variables/) (weird fact: it was created by Shopify!).

+We can use liquid tags to call information from the Front Matter.
+A tag like `{page.title}` in Markdown will display the title of the page.
+A tag like `{page.date}`will display the date listed in the Front Matter.

+### General Formatting

+Markdown is really easy.
+Rather than listing everything here, you can check out the [Kramdown Cheat Sheet](https://kramdown.gettalong.org/quickref.html) OR you can look at the *raw* output of this readme file to see how this page has been rendered.
+To access that, view the file [here](README.md), and click on 'Raw' in the top right corner.